jonathanneo/jonathanneo/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on
-  - Building cross-cloud data platforms using Databricks and Spark
+  - Building and managing data platforms at Canva
+  - Data engineering bootcamps

 - 👯 I’m looking to collaborate on
   - Data Bootcamps